An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Theory

 We also have for our estimator of the global sparsity parameter, $\hat \mu$, as $n \rightarrow \infty$,

-\end{Satz} Notice that contrary to what is commonly seen in the penalized likelihood literature \citep{zhang:zhang:2014, vandegeer2014}, no debiasing of $\hat{\gamma}$ and $\hat{\mu}$ is needed.
+\end{theorem} Contrary to what is commonly seen in the penalized likelihood literature \citep{zhang:zhang:2014, vandegeer2014}, no debiasing of $\hat{\gamma}$ and $\hat{\mu}$ is needed.
 The reason for this is that columns of $D$ pertaining to those parameters which are indeed biased, that is to $\vartheta$, and those pertaining to $\xi = (\mu, \gamma^T)^T$ become asymptotically orthogonal, meaning that the bias in $\hat{\xi}$ vanishes fast enough for the derivation of Theorem \ref{Thm: inference directed} to be possible.
+For a lower order $s_0$, Assumption \ref{Assum: new rate of s and rho_n directed} essentially allows for the same level of network sparsity as Assumption \ref{Assum: model selection assumption}, up to lower order factors.